How to engage blue-collar workers with employee surveys

 So, what can companies do to change this, and reap the many rewards of a more engaged workforce?
 Perhaps you've heard the saying, "what gets measured gets managed."
 That applies very well to employee engagement.
 While all companies measure their business KPIs and productivity rigorously, many only measure employee engagement once a year.

-However, organizations are now beginning to realize the value and ROI that comes with a more agile and proactive approach to employee engagement.
+However, organisations are now beginning to realize the value and ROI that comes with a more agile and proactive approach to employee engagement.
 With intelligent pulse surveys you can track the level of engagement and work proactively to improve it.

 One of the challenges when it comes to employee surveys in a blue-collar environment is often how to make the surveys accessible to the employees.
 While white-collar employees often have access to phones and computers and usually have a work-related email address and phone number, that is not always the case with blue-collar employees.
-Manual workers often don't have work-related digital devices, which means there need to be alternative ways to access and answer the employee engagement surveys.
+Manual workers often don't have work-related digital devices, which means there need to be alternative ways to access and answer employee engagement surveys.

 KIOSK makes it easy to answer employee surveys